 Twilight was a great adaptation, but New Moon and Eclipse fell short because they began to put their focus on the younger audience, as they knew this is where a majority of the audience was coming from.
 This was my main concern for Breaking Dawn, thinking the adaptation would surely miss out the sexual scenes and romanticise the birth scene which, in fact, was quite brutal.

-Fortunately, the film didn’t go this way and it included the sex, with a large emphasis on Bella’s lust for it.
-It also put a focus on the threat of Bella dying, and emphasised the violence and terrifying nature of Bella giving birth to a child that would have happily sucked her blood dry.
+Fortunately, the film didn’t go this way and it did, in fact, included the sex, with a large emphasis on Bella’s lust for it.
+It also put a focus on the threat of Bella dying, emphasising the violent and terrifying nature of Bella giving birth to a child that would have happily sucked her blood dry.
 It even scared me a little, especially the way Bella seemed to look like a skeleton for most of the film.
-Whilst this put a dampener on the film’s love-filled setting, it was what was needed for it to be a bareable film out of the Twilight Saga context.
-It worked well as a stand-alone film, and would have even worked as a great end to the franchise.
+Whilst this put a dampener on the film’s love-filled setting, it was what was needed for it to be a bearable film out of the Twilight Saga context.
+It worked well as a stand-alone film and would have even worked as a great end to the franchise.